promotively/react-redux-form/README.md

 Code coverage is available inside the ```dist/coverage``` folder after running ```yarn test```.

 Code coverage for the most recent release is also [available online](https://promotively-react-redux-form.s3-us-west-1.amazonaws.com/tests/index.html).

+## Todo
+- [ ] Alternative API for using this library with React Hooks instead of using Higher Order Components.
+- [ ] Type definitions for TypeScript

 ## License
 MIT